 - Use of an investigational radiologic device or investigational radiopharmaceutical

-- Standard of care procedures ( SOC ) that are being altered as part of research
+- Standard of care procedures (SOC) that are being altered as part of the research

-- Radiologic procedures that are administered in addition to those that the participant would receive as part of standard medical care (i.e., “extra” procedures).
+- Radiologic procedures administered in addition to those the participant would receive as part of standard medical care (i.e., “extra” procedures).

-- Studies that involve the use of radioisotopes or other sources of ionizing radiation (e.g. x-ray machines, nuclear medicine scans, fluoroscopy, bone densitometry, CT, PET-CT, cardiac catheterization, radiation therapy, etc.) for purposes other than the standard of care.
+- Studies that involve using radioisotopes or other sources of ionizing radiation (e.g., x-ray machines, nuclear medicine scans, fluoroscopy, bone densitometry, CT, PET-CT, cardiac catheterization, radiation therapy, etc.) for purposes other than the standard of care.